Ensono/amido.github.io/README.md

 # Stacks Project Portal

-Use this repository ISSUES to:
+Welcome to Amido Stacks!
+This repository is your gateway to explore our repositories.

+More importantly, it's a centralised location to raise ISSUES to:
 - Ask for help
 - Provide feedback
 - Suggest Features

+## Contributions
+Thank you for considering contributing to [Amido](https://amido.com/) Stacks.
+Check out our [contribution guilelines](./CONTRIBUTING.md) for more information.

-# Repositories
+# Projects
 - https://github.com/amido/stacks-dotnet
 - https://github.com/amido/stacks-pact-consumer
 - https://github.com/amido/stacks-pipeline-templates